Martin Dies Jr. State Park

 Thank GOD I have a Tahoe that seats nine people because we all piled into it and drove to the park.

 Finally, we are on our way to our picnic.
-We choose a table out by the lake so we would have a beautiful view as we ate.
-I lay out my table cloth and set up the food.
-I learned from our last picnic that bringing my table cloth would be much better than trying to remind the kids constantly that the table is nasty and not to let your food touch it.
+We chose a table out by the lake so we would have a beautiful view as we ate.
+I lay out my tablecloth and set up the food.
+I learned from our last picnic that bringing my tablecloth would be much better than trying to remind the kids constantly that the table is nasty and not to let their food touch it.

 While we eat our sandwiches and talk, I snap a few pictures.